codelucas/vimrc/README.md

 ```

 **Note:** If you are using OSX and your colors are screwed up,
-it's due to some terminal configuration thing.
+it's due to some terminal configuration setting.

 Open up either of the `.terminal` theme files in the **osx-pallets**
 folder provided and run it.
 Then open terminal preferences.